Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Using the CLI

-Following Andrew Brown's follow-along video for setting up our Gitpod development space, I set up my environment, downloaded the `aws` cli, updated the `gitpod.yml` with aws cli install, and `gp env` my environmental variables so that I will not have to do an export everytime I log into Gitpod.
+Following Andrew Brown's follow-along video for setting up our Gitpod development space, I used the Cloud shell, I set up my environment, downloaded the `aws` cli, updated the `gitpod.yml` with aws cli install, and `gp env` my environmental variables so that I will not have to do an export everytime I log into Gitpod.

 - Logged on to my GITPOD from my Github repo, installed aws cli using the command below:

-> `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"`
+`> `curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"`

 > `unzip awscliv2.zip`